lawanin/nih_funding/read_me.txt

   Other university departments that are not part of a medical school (e.g. FAS Molecular and Cellular Biology) that compete with Harvard departments and that may recieve NIH funding are thus also not included in either department_list.csv or the non-source files with NIH funding.
-  Harvard Medical School recieves much more NIH funding than FAS departments.
+  Harvard Medical School recieves much more NIH funding than FAS departments, for reference.

   If such departments or other organizational units recieved NIH funding, they are included in source_files/Worldwide_2020.csv

-PLANS
--Add NIH funding for past years.
-Intern has tried to use current code for 2019 and determined more correction of manual discrepancies would be needed.
--Do similarly for NSF funding.
--Should other organizational units/departments outside of medical schools be added?
-Feedback on method from BCMP chair pointed out that these were also competitors.
+3. The NIH data as obtained from BRIMR Report has some flaws in reporting PIs.
+PI ID is not always assigned and is not always consistent.
+A few PI Names may be incosistent for the same PI.
+Regular errors, such as trailing spaces or the incosistent inclusion of a period after the middle initial, have been corrected in the code.
+Less regular errors, such as a variant middle name (e.g. GREENBERG, MICHAEL E and GREENBERG, MICHAEL ELDON) have been corrected only for Harvard PIs.
+Such a variant middle name occurs for approximately 200 PIs in the 2016-2020 data.
+Data at the PI level should be treated with caution.

+NEXT STEPS
+1. Prepare more years.
+Provided there are no changes to the format of the data, the code should work for multiple years.
+However, manual checking for changes in school and department names would be necessary.
+Choosing a small groups of competitor schools, which would be prioritized in manual checking, could expedite this process.

+2. Address the issue of the same PI with different (middle) names.
+This occurs for about 200 of 12000 PIs.
+As above, choosing a small groups of competitor schools, which would be prioritized in manual checking, could expedite this process.

+3. Better define competitors.
+Get input from HMS researchers on who competitors are.
+Though medical school departments, typically earn more than both medical school centers and non-medical school departments, the data would be more complete if one were to
+look through such grant recieving bodies and identify potential competitors.

 NOTES
 schools in AAMC, no Basic Science Departments, i.e. not in Department List: